Skip to content

 2. Assign Clear Goals

-For a content strategy to be successful you must focus on well-defined goals.
+For a content strategy to be successful, you must focus on well-defined goals.
 These objectives vary depending on your company’s needs - for example, you might boost awareness around a new blog series on Building a Brand Story.
 Or perhaps to boost lead generation through an ebook download is your goal.
-There's no right or wrong though whichever you choose, your content should align with your business goals.
+There's no right or wrong, though.
+Whichever you choose, your content should align with your business goals.

 SMART Goals

-While broad goals like “I want everyone to love our content” are admirable, they aren’t very specific nor measurable.
+While broad goals like “I want everyone to love our content” are admirable, they aren’t very specific or measurable.
 One of the top content marketing tips is to use the SMART Goals when planning your strategy.
 Ask yourself, is your goal:

 • Specific